denten-books/plain-text/4-chapter.md

-lineage of social thought that connects to Georg Simmel, Max Weber, and Martin Buber on the German side, to the French sociology school of Émile Durkheim and Marcel Mauss, to the Soviet socio-linguistics of Alexander Veselovsky, Alexander Potebnja, Mikhail Bakhtin; to the collective psychology of Alexander Luria, Lev Vygotsky, and Kurt Lewin; and to the birth of anglo-American anthropology through Bronisła Malinowski Franz Boaz.
-Remarkably, all of these scholars, many of whom started significant intllectual schools of their own, mention the *Völkerpsychologie* of Lazarus, Steinthal, and Wundt as important early influences.
+lineage of social thought that connects to Georg Simmel, Max Weber, and Martin Buber on the German side, to the French sociology school of Émile Durkheim and Marcel Mauss, to the Soviet socio-linguistics of Alexander Veselovsky, Alexander Potebnja, Mikhail Bakhtin; and to the birth of Anglo-American anthropology through Bronisła Malinowski and Franz Boaz [@danziger_origins_1983; @kalmar_volkerpsychologie_1987; @kohnke_four_1990;

-, as proto-anthropologists or social scientists.
-In this way, the Canadian anthropologist Ivan Kalmar has argued that Steinhal and Lazarus anticipate some key aspects of Franz Boas, and particularly his emphasis on cultural pluralism.

-[^ln4-stein]: Translations are mine throughtout, referenced were appropriate with @kalmar_volkerpsychologie_1987.
-See also @danziger_origins_1983 and
-@diriwachter_volkerpsychologie_2004.
+@greenwood_volkerpsychologie_1999; @diriwachter_volkerpsychologie_2004].
+Remarkably, all of these scholars, many of whom started significant intellectual schools of their own, mention the *Völkerpsychologie* of Lazarus, Steinthal, and Wundt as important early influences.

 Much more work needs to be done to recover the intellectual legacy of Wundt, Lazarus, and  Steinthal.
+The Canadian cultural historian and anthropologist Ivan Kalmar, who was one of the earliest contemporary voices to begin that work, laments that Lazarus and Steinthal would have been much better remebered by anthropologists today were they to call their study antropology, instead of psychology.
+Yet he explains that the authors explicitly regected anthropology as too "physiological" and too "climatic" to provide suffcient grounds for a study of *Volksgeist.* Their explicit aim was to make the "total of inner experience comprehensible" [@kalmar_volkerpsychologie_1987, 673-4], and therefore they seriously considreed "mental ethnology" as a viable alternative to "Volks

 For now, note only that the texts quoted above already contain the kernel of the extended mind hypothesis.
 Norman, writing in the 1990a traces a direct lineage between himself and Wundt through the Soviet social-historical schools of the 1920s, as reflected in the works of Leontev, Luria, and Vygotsky--not translated into English until late 1970s and early 1980s.[^ln4-halbwachs]

-[^ln4-halbwachs]: To this one may add the related by still parallel intellectual genealogy that passes through Henri Bergson, Émile Durkheim, and Maurice Halbwachs to develop the related concept of "collective memory," so influential now in the field of cultural memory studies.
+to the collective psychology of Alexander
+Luria, Lev Vygotsky, and Kurt Lewin

 Hutchins and cognitive artifacts by Dan Norman.
 Hypothesis of extended cognition.
 Effect on the study of literature.